 The vast majority of all the variable sources discovered by Fermi are identified as blazars, a class of extremely variable active galactic nuclei (Urry 1999).
 The very bright Galactic diffuse emission, which extends up to high Galactic latitudes and all along the Galactic plane, hampers the detection of Galactic transients.
-Ignorance of the sub-degree spatial structure of the Galactic diffuse emission coupled to systematic uncertainty in the LAT instrumental response (both the effective area and the point-spread function) makes source detection in the plane often difficult on all but the shortest (< 1s) timescales.
+Ignorance of the subdegree spatial structure of the Galactic diffuse emission coupled to systematic uncertainty in the LAT instrumental response (both the effective area and the pointspread function, PSF) makes source detection in the plane often difficult on all but the shortest (<1 s) timescales.
 This has strongly limited our knowledge of Galactic transients.
-Of the Galactic transients currently detected in gamma-rays (excluding pulsars and millisecond pulsars as they are a well-studied population, and their transient nature does not originate from flares), the following Galactic source populations are represented: gamma-ray binaries (Mirabel 2012), novae (Ackermann et al. 2014a), and the Crab Nebula's Pulsar Wind Nebula (PWN; Abdo et al. 2011).
+Of the Galactic transients currently detected in gamma rays (excluding pulsars and millisecond pulsars as they are a well-studied population, and their transient nature does not originate from flares), the following Galactic source populations are represented: gamma-ray binaries (Mirabel 2012), novae (Ackermann et al. 2014a), and the Crab Nebula's pulsar wind nebula (PWN; Abdo et al. 2011).
 However, new detections even within these known source classes are rare.
-The Incremental Fermi Large Area Telescope Fourth Source Catalog Data Release 4 (4FGL-DR4, Ballet et al. 2023), only reports the firm identifications3 of 11 binary systems, 8 novae4, and 13 PWN.
-If we include associations5, the total number of sources represented by these three source classes is 60.
-Galactic sources exhibiting transient behavior are even rarer.
-The Second Catalog of Flaring Gamma-ray Sources from the Fermi All-sky Variability Analysis (2FAVA; Abdollahi et al. 2017) reports 3 high-mass binaries (HMBs), 5 novae, and 1 PWN (the Crab).
-The detection of a new Galactic transient has the potential to add significantly to the current data set due to the low statistics of observed Galactic transients.

-1 Single photon, 68% containment radius
+Single photon, 68% containment radius.

-2 http://gcn.gsfc.nasa.gov/ipn.html
+http://gcn.gsfc.nasa.gov/ipn.html